ljohnston/vim/README.md

     - Click "Save".

     IMPORTANT!!!
-Changes to .surfingkeysrc won't automatically get picked up the the browser.
-When making a change, do the following to ensure the changes get picked up:
+Changes to .surfingkeysrc won't automatically get picked up by the browser.
+To ensure they are, do the following in all applicable
+    browsers:

     - Click on the Surfingkeys icon (browser toolbar) > Settings
     - Click "Save".